 Museum barriers are typically used to queue and control visitors throughout a museum or institution.
 Taller museum stanchions are usually used for directing foot traffic in a particular path or direction.
 Shorter museum barriers can be used for surrounding items such as works of art to keep visitors from touching or getting too close.
 There are a number of museum barrier options that can be used, such as belts or ropes, but most museums prefer the more refined sophisticated approach of a straight cord.
 This gives a nice clean look that does not distract from the object being viewed.
-The largest manufacturer of museum stanchions is Absolute Museum and Gallery Products, distributed in North and South America by Art Display Essentials.

 Americans with Disabilities Act